red-machine-games/raw-markdown-documentation/docs/api/accountsLinks.md

 ## Link VK.com profile without creating new one

 Works only if you don't have any VK.com profile previously created.
-It's natural to call `hasVkProfile` firts for check and link after.
+It's natural to call `hasVkProfile` first for check and link after.
 Makes your account bi-login i.e. login with id/secret as well as with VK.com token.
-Also no new profile will be created hence no progress "lost".
-Should warn that `unlinkSocialProfile` will not unlink bi-login account any more.
+Also, no new profile will be created hence no progress "lost".
+Should warn that `unlinkSocialProfile` will not unlink bi-login account anymore.
 ```javascript
 var gbaseApi = new Gbase.GbaseApi('some-proj', 'dev', 'some HMAC secret', Gbase.GbaseApi.PLATFORM.ANDROID, '0.0.1');